-- DBGM Prospect Lithium soil anomaly extended to 1.7km. - A drone magnetics survey is due to commence to further refine drill targets. - Drill planning for a short, focused scout program. - First highly anomalous tantalum (Ta) rock chip results to 46ppm on new Hippy Lady East Target, extending past soil geochemistry anomalous results, Ta is one element of LCT (lithium caesium tantalum) mineralisation.
+- DBGM Prospect drill ready targets. - Two drone magnetics surveys are complete and has enhanced the drill target potential. - Drill planning for a short, focused scout program. - Anomalous tantalum (Ta) rock chip results up to 71ppm on Hippy Lady Prospect, potential LCT suite mineralisation.

-Kula Gold Limited ("Kula" or "the Company") reports excellent progress on potential lithium bearing pegmatites at its 100% owned Brunswick Project, approximately 45km North of the world's largest hard rock lithium mine, Greenbushes Lithium Mine in Western Australia.
+Kula Gold Limited ("Kula" or "the Company") reports excellent progress on potential lithium bearing pegmatites at its 100% owned Brunswick Project, approximately 45km north of the world's largest hard rock lithium mine, Greenbushes Lithium Mine in Western Australia.

-Kula's Chief Executive Officer Ric Dawson said "Todays update is a solid advancement on the Brunswick Project, moving to our first lithium drill target with a 1.7km lithium anomaly, adjacent to the DBGM gold drill targets.
-Two styles of different targets in our next drill campaign will be really interesting".
+Kula's Chief Executive Officer Ric Dawson said, "Todays update is a further advancement on the Brunswick Project, with one prospect, adjacent to the DBGM gold drill targets and one target moving to our first lithium drill programme".